-“Sense Making sales reps are best positioned to bolster customers’ confidence in the information and allay their skepticism about the seller,” says Brent Adamson, Distinguished Vice President, Gartner.
+“Sense Making sales reps are best positioned to bolster customers’ confidence in the information and allay their skepticism about the seller,” says Brent Adamson, Distinguished VP, Advisory, Gartner.
+"In fact, 80% of the sellers who used the Sense Making approach closed high-quality, low-regret deals."

 The winning behaviors of Sense Making